-A market value adjustment is a feature that adjusts the surrender value of a contract in the event of surrender prior to the end of the contract period to protect an insurer against losses due to higher interest rates at the time of the surrender.
+Market value adjustment (MVA) A market value adjustment is a feature that adjusts the surrender value of a contract in the event of surrender prior to the end of the contract period to protect an insurer against losses due to higher interest rates at the time of the surrender.

-The incidence of disease or disability in a specific population over a specific period of time.
-Morbidity mortality gains occur if policyholders die sooner than expected.
-For life insurance, mortality gains occur if policyholders die later than expected.
+The incidence of disease or disability in a specific population over a specific period of Morbidity time.